By: Billy Sharma, nonprofit direct marketing consultant, and author.

 Here’s a great example of a very personal emergency appeal from Animal Recovery Mission (ARM).
 The big bright yellow button calls to be clicked and takes you to a donation page designed specifically for this campaign.

-If you’re about to send out a direct mail appeal, here are three suggestions:
+And if you’re about to send out a direct mail appeal, here are three suggestions:

 - Add a stop-press/lift note to explain what you are doing in the face of the Coronavirus pandemic;